Pbotsaris/my_sqlite/README.md

 ## Indexing

   `my_sqlite` indexes the tables using a [trie](https://en.wikipedia.org/wiki/Trie#:~:text=In%20computer%20science%2C%20a%20trie,key%2C%20but%20by%20individual%20characters.) data structure.
 Each column of a table has it's own trie to keep track of the indexes.
+  The files within the `data/` directory should not be modified while the program is running otherwise the table - persisted to the file and the index - loaded in memory will go out of sync with each other.
+The index will no longer be representative of the table.

 ## Parser